| TamilNet.com! With a little help from his

 London suburbs where the Diaspora is concentrated to stand – quite literally –

+by him.
 A Tamil parliamentarian from Sri Lanka visiting

 London came to extend her support.
 Ms Padmini